moutrishachandra/OIBSIP/Youtube_Task2_README.md

 The objective of this project is to perform data cleaning on the YouTube trending videos dataset to improve data quality, ensure consistency, and prepare the dataset for accurate analysis and decision-making.

 ## Tools & Technologies Used
--Python
+- Python
--Pandas
+- Pandas
--Matplotlib
+- Matplotlib
--Seaborn
+- Seaborn
--VS Code
+- VS Code

 ## Dataset Description
 The dataset contains information about trending YouTube videos in India, including:

--Video ID
+- Video ID
--Title and Channel Name
+- Title and Channel Name
--Category ID
+- Category ID
--Views, Likes, Dislikes, Comment Count
+- Views, Likes, Dislikes, Comment Count
--Publish Time and Trending Date
+- Publish Time and Trending Date
--Video Description
+- Video Description

 ## Steps Performed
 ### 1. Data Integrity